renerocksai/renerocksai.stow/nixos.md

 Since ...

-- we use `gnu stow` for dotfile management (to have dotfiles for Ubuntu)
+- we use `gnu stow` for dotfile management (to have dotfiles for Ubuntu or other machines we SSH into)
 - we want to use a plugin manager (for plugin hacking) in nvim and not nix-provided plugins
 - our SSH keys are encrypted